carlyl/need-meeter/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  ## Head over to the app and start answering our questionaire to get started. ##

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I didn't realize how important

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.